GNOME/librsvg/README.md

 Maintainers
 -----------

 The maintainer of librsvg is [Federico Mena Quintero][federico].
-You can [mail me][mail] for any other questions you have about librsvg.
+Feel free to contact me for any questions you may have about librsvg, both its usage and its development.
+You can contact me in the following
+ways:

+* [Mail me][mail] at federico@gnome.org.

+* IRC: I am `federico` on `irc.gnome.org` in the `#rust` or `#gnome-hackers` channels.
+I'm there most weekdays (Mon-Fri) starting at about UTC 14:00 (that's 08:00 my time; I am in the UTC-6 timezone).
+If this is not a convenient time for you, feel free to [mail me][mail] and we can arrange a time.

 [svg]: https://en.wikipedia.org/wiki/Scalable_Vector_Graphics
 [gnome]: https://www.gnome.org/